Eggless Pumpkin Pie In Ramekins (Gluten Free)

 I was debating on whether I could even officially call this pie because there is no dough involved.

-However, the filling is the same, so I’m calling them crustless pumpkin pie.
-That also means they’re gluten free.
+However, the filling is the same so I’m calling them crustless pumpkin pie (which automatically makes it gluten free pumpkin pie).

 Of course if you’re missing the crust, mix together 1/4 cup graham cracker crumbs (gluten free brand, if necessary) with 1 tablespoon melted butter.